 How do I make sure I get a spot in the camp I want to atteND?

 We will announce registration to our newsletter subscribers and social media a week prior to opening registration for the whole year.
-Last year the camps all sold out by June, so be ready to sign up when registration opens.
+Last year most camps sold out in a few hours to a few weeks, so be ready to sign up when registration opens.

 How does the waitlist work?